Your State Park Downtown

 Friends of Santa Cruz State Parks rallied the community to save Santa Cruz Mission SHP from closure in 2012.
 Friends funds interpretation services and a portion of park operations, and also runs the Mission ParkStore.
 In addition, Friends has implemented key improvements at the park, including a remodel of the patio, the opening of new interpretive exhibits, renovated outdoor cooking facilities and new hours of operation to serve local school children (approximately 2,500 third and fourth graders visit the park annually).
 Friends also established the Mole & Mariachi Festival, a bicultural celebration held annually in September for seven years (2013-19).
 The park is supported by the Mission Committee, members of which include representatives of Friends, State Parks and dedicated community volunteers.

 Mole & Mariachi Festival

-The Mole & Mariachi Festival is a benefit for nonprofit Friends of Santa Cruz State Parks in support of Santa Cruz Mission State Historic Park held annually from 2013-19.
+The Mole & Mariachi Festival was a benefit for nonprofit Friends of Santa Cruz State Parks in support of Santa Cruz Mission State Historic Park held annually from 2013-19.
 The event became more successful than Friends of Santa Cruz State Parks ever dreamed and outgrew the Mission space.
 Friends remains supportive of the event concept and hopes another organization can continue the tradition at a new location.
 Learn more.

 25th Anniversary Mural